 A 404 page is often a deadend for every customer.
 When wishing to find a needed product, customers landing on a page that ‘does not exist’ is a very very bad user experience.
 Numerous broken pages just convince customers to leave the website and move on to the next online store where the pages work as intended.

 It harms your business reputation and revenue.
-No matter how much you invest in your product or service promotion and building brand awareness, all your efforts will vanish once the potential customer lands on broken website pages.
+No matter how much you invest in your product or service promotion and building brand awareness, all your efforts will vanish once that potential customer lands on broken website pages.

 404s kill your SEO efforts.
 Having a couple of broken pages throughout your site won’t harm the website performance or rankings in SERPs.
 Here, the consequences are much less obvious compared to the previous points.